 UNH offers eligible undergraduate students the opportunity to spend a semester in Boston in a rigorous 30+ hour per week internship with a leading social change organization (nonprofit, business, or public sector).
 Students are matched with internships in community development, social justice, health, education, environment, and other areas dedicated to the public good.
 This 16-credit study away program includes an intensive evening course that examines the theory and practice of various social change approaches, and a series of Friday seminars and reflective workshops, thereby equipping a new generation of leaders who understand both direct and systemic approaches to social and environmental change.
 Participants pay their UNH tuition, and pay housing costs to the host organization if they utilize their housing.

-In order to apply, students should contact the UNH Center for Social Innovation and Enterprise, 603.862.3697 or visit www.unh.edu/semesterinthecity.
+In order to apply, students should contact the UNH Changemaker Collaborative, 603.862.3697 or visit www.unh.edu/semesterinthecity.

 The Washington Center for Internships & Academic Seminars

 Since 1976, UNH has affiliated with The Washington Center (TWC), to offer a rigorous full-time substantive internship and academic opportunities in Washington, D.C.
 Students enroll in 16-credits in fall or spring semester, or 12-credits in summer.
-Students intern four days per week, enroll in one upper-level evening course, and attend a full-day professional development seminar and speaker series on Friday.
+Students intern 32-35 hours per week, enroll in one upper-level evening seminar course, and participate in career-readiness workshops.
 There are countless internship and networking opportunities for all majors, including in the law, government, media, public policy, international affairs, the environment, health care, law enforcement, and much more.
-Participants pay their UNH tuition, and pay housing costs to The Washington Center, if they utilize their housing.
+Participants pay UNH tuition, and pay housing costs to The Washington Center, if they utilize their fully-furnished housing.

 In order to apply, students must meet all UNH Study Away Eligibility Requirements including but not limited to being full-time undergraduate degree candidates in good standing with at least a 2.5 grade-point average (above 2.75 is strongly preferred).
-Interested students should contact the Study Away USA office, Hood House, (603) 862-3485 or visit www.unh.edu/washington.
+Interested students should contact the UNH Global Education, Conant Hall 310, (603) 862-3485 or visit www.unh.edu/washington.